Mazaher-Ghorbani/PowerBI_Champions-League/README.md

 # PowerBI_Champions-League
 ## Introduction
 APIs help you to get data easily.
 The hard part is to shape and visualize it the way you want.
-If you want to learn and do lots of ETL tasks in Power Query as well as beautiful visualization, download the .pbix file and enjoy!<br/>
+If you want to learn and do lots of ETL tasks in Power Query as well as create beautiful visualization, download the .pbix file and enjoy!<br/>
 Let's data talk!
 ***
 ## Technologies